azat-co/practicalnode/chapter12/chapter12.md

 Regarding the material covered in *Practical Node.js*, we explored real-world aspects of the Node.js stack.
 To do this, many things were essential, and by now you should have an awareness of how pieces fit together.
 For some technologies such as Jade and REST API, our coverage was quite extensive.
 However, most of the packages are very specific and tailored to our apps’ goals, so those topics were given a brief introduction, with references for further learning.
 Here’s a list of topics we covered:

--   Node.js and NPM setup and development tools
+-   Node.js and npm setup and development tools

 -   Web apps with Express.js